Jonsmith9847/Roco222/journal.md

 We used copper tape wraped around the cork to make electrical connections.
 The brushes will then be able to     connect to the communtator and switch the direction as the commutator rotates.

+### Wrapping the coils:

 We wrapped 155 turns of copper wire onto the cork and soldered the ends to the commutator.
 I used sand paper to remove the insualtion from the copper wire to ensure that the solder would enable a complete circuit to be made.
 Shown below is the completed core of the motor:

 <img src="https://github.com/Jonsmith9847/roco222/blob/master/photos/Coils.jpg" width="500" height="400" />

+### Magnets, brushes and supports:

+We used large paperclips to support the core and magnets.
+A flat peice of wood was used to hold each support in place.
+Using more copper tape we also constructed the brushes.
+The brushes are connected so that they are 180 degrees from each other and contact the commutator at all times.
+This is acheived by making them spring against the sides of the commutator.
+Shown below is a photo of the completed motor: